cloudfoundry/bosh_exporter/FAQ.md

 Then you will need to enable the [Graphite Health Monitor plugin][bosh_graphite] at your [BOSH Health Monitor][bosh_health_monitor] configuration pointing to the [Graphite Exporter][graphite_exporter] IP address.

+#### BOSH HM metrics forwarder

+Another alternative approach is to use the [BOSH HM metrics forwarder][bosh_hmforwarder], that will forward BOSH health metrics into Loggregator thus making them available in the [Cloud Foundry Firehose][firehose].
+Later, you can use the [Cloud Foundry Firehose Exporter ][firehose_exporter] to get BOSH metrics.

+#### Downsides

-On the other hand, the downside of this approach is that you will NOT get the same level of metrics that this exporter reports and you cannot use the service discovery approach.
+The downside of the above approaches is that you will NOT get the same level of metrics that this exporter reports and you cannot use the service discovery approach.

 ### How can I enable only a particular collector?